Anschluss: Popularity of the Anschluss

+Similarly, Austrian historian Gerhard Botz claimed that the Nazis did not falsify the results of the referendum and assumed that the "yes"-votes were in the range of 90 to 99 percent.
+In addition to the takeover of power that had already taken place and the intimidation of the population through terror, Botz contends that Cardinal Innitzer's and Karl Renner's endorsements opened the National Socialist inroads to the Catholic-conservative and socialist camps, which together comprised two-thirds of the population.
+Moreover, Botz argues that unemployed Austrians supported Anschluss because they benefited from the German unemployment insurance program, which offered them positions left vacant by the expulsion of Austrian Jews; he also notes that the National Socialist propaganda emphasized that unemployment was all but eliminated in the Germany and appealed to nationalist sentiments while building up an internal enemy through anti-Semitism.

+On the contrary, Julie Thorpe notes that endorsements of people such as Renner "do not stand on their own as evidence for broad pan-German sympathies amongst Austria’s working population".
 British historian Donny Gluckstein notes that Austrian socialists reacted with "disgust" to Renner's endorsement of Anschluss, provoking a split in the SPÖ.
 Austrian left circles vehemently opposed Anschluss, and Renner's declaration prompted many to defect to Revolutionary Socialists under Otto Bauer or the KPÖ.
-The relevance of Innitzer's endorsement is also disputed — he was reportedly "despised" by Austrian workers, and the Anschluss sparked Catholic protests in Austria under the slogan "Our Führer is Christ" (rather than Hitler).
+The relevance of Innitzer's endorsement is also disputed – he was reportedly "despised" by Austrian workers, and the Anschluss sparked Catholic protests in Austria under the slogan "Our Führer is Christ" (rather than Hitler).

 According to the Austrian historian Alfred D. Low, one of the reasons why Germany did not allow the plebiscite to be held by the Austrian government was that the Nazi regime feared to be defeated at the polls; Low states that in 1938, there was "majority support to Austria's independence".
+Karina V. Korostelina also notes the oppression factor, writing that the Nazis "immediately began the execution of Jews as well as those Austrians who openly opposed the Anschluss."
+Political scientist Eric Voegelin, who fled Austria shortly after Anschluss, wrote that "there was not much doubt that in 1938 a majority of Austrians did not favor a union with Germany."